-^{} Note that, based on the Castle Rock Water staff's discretion and the specific drought circumstances and/or type of violation, these guidelines may be updated to reflect more stringent penalties.
-As such, violations could be handled on a case by case basis. [†] Monetary fines will, at a minimum, be administered in accordance with the current Town Council approved Water Use Management Plan (WUMP).
+&lt;sup>25 Note that, based on the Castle Rock Water staff's discretion and the specific drought circumstances and/or type of violation, these guidelines may be updated to reflect more stringent penalties.
+As such, violations could be handled on a case-by-case basis.